2012 United States presidential election: Nominations

-Democratic Party nomination
+Democratic Party

 Primaries

 With an incumbent president running for re-election against token opposition, the race for the Democratic nomination was largely uneventful.
 The nomination process consisted of primaries and caucuses, held by the 50 states, as well as Guam, Puerto Rico, Washington, D.C., U.S. Virgin Islands, American Samoa, and Democrats Abroad.
 Additionally, high-ranking party members known as superdelegates each received one vote in the convention.
 A few of the primary challengers surpassed the president's vote total in individual counties in several of the seven contested primaries, though none made a significant impact in the delegate count.
 Running unopposed everywhere else, Obama cemented his status as the Democratic presumptive nominee on April 3, 2012, by securing the minimum number of pledged delegates needed to obtain the nomination.